sachin-peterson/mcmc/README.md

 - **Metropolis-Hastings (MH)**
 - **Hamiltonian Monte Carlo (HMC)**

-Each algorithm is parallelized to run multiple chains simultaneously, and uses the **Rhat** statistics to check for convergence.
+Each algorithm is parallelized to run multiple chains simultaneously, and uses the **Rhat** statistic to check for convergence.

 The HMC method uses the leadfrog integration method to simulate Hamiltonian dynamics.